fbpx

 Straits Cultural Center

-Straits Cultural Center is the site of one of the premier museums in the Mackinac region.
-It features an extensive collection of Aboriginal pre-contact era artifacts as well as relics of the French, British and early Colonial America eras.
-The museum features a large weapons collection.
+Straits Cultural Center features an extensive collection of Aboriginal pre-contact era artifacts as well as relics of the French, British and early Colonial America eras.

 Nearby Historic Sites